pdf-raku/PDF-Tags-raku/docs/Tags/Mark.md

   * value

-    The low-level PDF::Content::Tag object, which contains futher details on the tag:
+    The low-level PDF::Content::Tag object, which contains further details on the tag:

       * `owner` - The owner of the content stream; a PDF::Page or PDF::XObject::Form object.